-The FTA also published a final rule on the National Public Transportation Safety Program in August 2016 (49 CFR Part 670), which lays out the framework FTA intends to use for all transit safety programs.
-The framework is called Safety Management Systems (SMS).
+Incorporated as an appendix to the Public Transportation Safety Program final rule, the National Public Transportation Safety Plan was published by the FTA in final form in January 2017.
+This document describes FTA's Safety Management System (SMS) framework that all transit agencies are to use in their safety programs.
 SMS is a management system, similar to financial management, IT management and asset management.
-SMS is defined as "the formal, top-down, datadriven, organization-wide approach to managing safety risk and assuring effectiveness of safety risk mitigations."
+SMS is defined as "the formal, top-down, data-driven, organization-wide approach to managing safety risk and assuring effectiveness of safety risk mitigations."